SciSpike/kafka-lab/labs/02-Publish-And-Subscribe/producer.md

     }
     ```

 1. Now we are ready to compile and run the lab.
-In a terminal, change to the `lab` directory and run the following  [Maven](https://maven.apache.org/) command using a Docker image:
+In a terminal, change to the `producer` directory and run the following  [Maven](https://maven.apache.org/) command using a Docker image:

     ```
     $ mvn clean package